Best Manhattan Property Agents

 The reward is not in getting the commission check because after all that we go through for each transaction, the closing table and check become just part of the process.”

 1) 305 E 51 St, Halcyon, in Midtown East.
 Represented multiple buyer clients for both investment (to rent out) and self use at prices between $1.7 million to $5 million.
 Clients reserved property at pre-construction stage with 20 percent down.
 Balance was due at closing 2 years later.
-For investor client, apartment has been rented to multiple high quality tenants since then.
+For investor client, apartment has been rented at premium rents since then.
 Excellent location close to the United Nations, Citigroup Center, Blackstone, Blackrock, Chase Bank.

 2) The Sutton.
 Toll Brother’s development with only 10 percent down at reservation.
 Recommended clients to this development because of the location, classic style windows and quality interior finishings.
-As expected, investor clients’ condos rented out with ease to high quality tenants.
+As expected, investor clients’ condos rented out immediately.
 A key criterion is forecasting whether tenants would like the apartment.
 Ease to rent minimizes vacancy period which translates to improved rental yield.

 3) 88 Greenwich, 35th floor waterview one bedroom apartment facing south.
 Building is one block south of New York’s largest development, the World Trade Center.
 The buy decision was driven by this location factor, by the building’s luxury amenities and the attractive price per square foot, which makes it a value buy.